Septh/rollup-plugin-node-externals/README.md

 <details><summary>(click to expand)</summary>

 ### Breaking changes in version 5
-- In previous versions, the `devDeps` option (see below) defaulted to `true`.<br>This was practical, but often wrong: devDependencies are meant just for that: being used when developping.
+- In previous versions, the `devDeps` option defaulted to `true`.<br>This was practical, but often wrong: devDependencies are meant just for that: being used when developping.
 Therefore, the `devDeps` option now defaults to `false`, meaning Rollup will include them in your bundle.
 - As anticipated since v4, the `builtinsPrefix` option now defaults to `'add'`.
 - The deprecated `prefixedBuiltins` option has been removed.
+Use `builtinsPrefix` instead.
 - `rollup-plugin-node-externals` no longer depends on the Find-Up package (while this is not a breaking change per se, it can be in some edge situations).
-- Now has a _peer dependency_ on `rollup ^2.60.0 || ^3.0.0`.
+- The plugin now has a _peer dependency_ on `rollup ^2.60.0 || ^3.0.0`.

 ### Breaking changes in version 4
-- In previous versions, the `deps` option (see below) defaulted to `false`.<br>This was practical, but often wrong: when bundling for distribution, you want your own dependencies to be installed by the package manager alongside your package, so they should not be bundled in the code.
+- In previous versions, the `deps` option defaulted to `false`.<br>This was practical, but often wrong: when bundling for distribution, you want your own dependencies to be installed by the package manager alongside your package, so they should not be bundled in the code.
 Therefore, the `deps` option now defaults to `true`.
 - Now requires Node 14 (up from Node 12 for previous versions).
 - Now has a _peer dependency_ on `rollup ^2.60.0`.
 </summary>